All Episodes

 Let me see here if I got any other chats before we close this thing out.

-Uh going for almost two hours.
+Going for almost two hours.

 Shit.

-Love y'all ninjas, man.
+Love y'all, ninjas, man.

-We're gonna do uh do uh do a night train.
+We're going to do a night train.

-Love y'all ninjas.
+Love y'all, ninjas.

 Peace.

-Go to Fresh Fit now, like the video before you do, right?
+Like the video before you do, right?